ebullient/monster-combat/README.md

     ./deploy/k8s/kube-prometheus/build.sh apply    # Apply configuration to cluster
     ```

-    Note there are customizations happening in this step (in `./deploy/k8s/kube-prometheus/monsters.jsonnet`):
+    Note there are customizations happening (in `./deploy/k8s/kube-prometheus/monsters.jsonnet`):

     1. We reduce prometheus and alertmanager to single replicas.
 This is definitely a "fit on a tinier system" move that goes away from resilience.
     2. We instruct prometheus to monitor three additional namespaces: `gameon-system`, `ebullientworks` and `default`.
 The first is for services from https://gameontext.org, the second is used by this project, and the third is for your own experiments.